oracle/oracle-database-operator/docs/sidb/README.md

 ## Provision New Database

-  - Quickly Provision a new database instance on **minikube** using the [singleinstancedatabase_minikube.yaml](../../config/samples/sidb/singleinstancedatabase_minikube.yaml) using following one command.
+  - Easily provision a new database instance on **minikube** using [singleinstancedatabase_minikube.yaml](../../config/samples/sidb/singleinstancedatabase_minikube.yaml) by the following one command.

   ```sh
   $ kubectl create -f singleinstancedatabase_minikube.yaml